Navvy: Navvy culture

 Being a navvy labourer became a cultural experience unto its own during the 19th century.
-Most accounts chronicling the life of a navvy worker come from local newspapers portraying navvies as drunk and unruly men, but fail to provide any mention that families were formed and raised despite the navvy's traveling demands.
+Most accounts chronicling the life of a navvy worker come from local newspapers portraying navvies as drunk and unruly men, but fail to provide any mention that families were formed and raised despite the navvy's travelling demands.

 The navvies working on the Liverpool and Manchester Railway were paid daily and their pay reputedly went on ale, leaving little for food.
 When the workers were unfit to work, monies were subtracted from their wages and meal tokens were issued.
 These tokens could be handed in at meal caravans for a bowl of soup and a portion of bread.
 At first the token was a slip of paper called a "flimsy" because of its thickness.
 In today's terms it would be similar to a grade called "bank paper".
-As these tokens could be copied by the forgers, the Liverpool and Manchester Railway supplied its contractors with six-sided food tokens that were surrendered for meals.
+As these tokens could be copied by forgers, the Liverpool and Manchester Railway supplied its contractors with six-sided food tokens that were surrendered for meals.
 These were cut from brass and had the initials LMR stamped upon them.
 This reduced the problems of drunken navvies and eliminated the local farm labourers freeloading from the food caravans.
 Tokens and a description of their use can be found in the Museum of Science & Industry in Manchester.

 In the mid-1800s some efforts were made by evangelical Anglicans led by Elizabeth Garnett to administer to the perceived religious needs of navvy settlements, with preaching, a newsletter and charity work.
 The construction tycoon Sir Samuel Morton Peto encouraged religious services for his workforce, as well as providing some social services to the navvy populations.